roningrum/DolanSemarangTA/README.md

 ## Description
 My application is developed for finishing my last year as Student at Computer Enginner Department, Diponegoro University This app is implemented Google Maps API and Firebase for Authentication and Database.
-Only developing for Android mobile##
+Only developing for Android mobile

 ### Requirement
-IDE:
+Software IDE:
 1. Android Studio

-Supporting tools
+Supporting tools:
 1. Firebase http://firebase.com
 2. Google Maps Api